 Mike Tayse and Family Go to IrelandSo a few months ago, Naomi suggested that we all go to Christmas in Ireland.
 I never really thought it would happen.
 Anyway...Naomi convinced my mom, her grandma, to bankroll the idea, so here we are!
 Mom, Maureen, Abby, Naomi, Caleb & Katy, Sarah, Megan, Heather, Liz, and myself, all off on our Irish adventure.
 Who'd a thunk it really?
 All the planing: airplanes, cars, lodging, etc, was done by my sister and Naomi, and they did a great job!

-Some interesting facts about Ireland: about 50% of the land is for pasture-they take their lambs and cows seriously, about 5 million people live here, sun rises later and sets earlier than home, it's slightly bigger than West Virginia, it never gets too cold or hot, in winter the temperature runs around 40-50 degrees F,
+Some interesting facts about Ireland: about 50% of the land is for pasture-they take their lambs and cows seriously, about 5 million people live here, sun rises later and sets earlier than home, it's slightly bigger than West Virginia, it never gets too cold or hot, in winter the temperature runs around 40-50 degrees F, every now and then, they get a dusting of snow, I'm told.

 This is a shot of the front, and only entry door into the fort.
 It looks like Ms. Abby is taking a picture here.